pdfmonkey

 • The node checks the document status every 2 seconds until it reaches a final state (success or failure)

-• If successful, it automatically downloads the PDF and returns it as a binary file
+• If successful, it automatically downloads the PDF or image and returns it as a binary file

 • Simple, straightforward polling mechanism with minimal overhead